Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 - A bit above MSRP: only if you want both factions and you actually plan to build them.

-- Way above MSRP: buy the Starter or Ultimate instead and start playing now.
+- Way above MSRP: buy Armageddon or the Starter Set instead and start playing now.

 Here are the overall contents for the Leviathan box.
 We’ll break it down by faction, starting with the Space Marines.